Azure/azure-iot-sdk-node/readme.md

 * [Setup IoT Hub][setup-iothub]
 * [Node.js API reference: Service SDK][node-api-service-reference]
 * [Node.js API reference: Device SDK][node-api-device-reference]

-## SDK folder structure
-[ATTN:CONTENT REQUIRED - please provide descriptions and check those provided (they were largely based on the descriptions in the c SDK)]

-### /build

-### /common

-### /device

-Contains Azure IoT Hub client components that provide the raw messaging capabilities of the library.
-Refer to the API documentation and samples for information on how to use it.

-### /doc

-This folder contains application development guides and device setup instructions.

-### /e2etests

-### /jenkins

-### /network_e2e

-### /provisioning/transport/http/devdoc

-### /service

-Contains libraries that enable interactions with the IoT Hub service to perform operations such as sending messages to devices and managing the device identity registry.

-### /ts-e2e

 # Long Term Support